 Cannabis is far safer than alcohol.
 It is less toxic than alcohol, less addictive, less harmful to the body, and less likely to contribute to violent or reckless behavior.
 Given that home brewing is allowed in all 50 states, it’s only consistent that adults also be allowed to cultivate limited amounts of cannabis at home.

 Secure home cultivation isn’t causing problems.

-Fifteen of the 19 states that have legalized adult-use cannabis and about half of the medical cannabis states allow for personal cultivation.1 In the states that have reasonable safeguards — such as limiting the number of plants per household and requiring plants to be secure and out of the public view — home cultivation of cannabis simply hasn’t been a problem.
+Nineteen of the 23 states that have legalized adult-use cannabis and about half of the medical cannabis states allow for personal cultivation.1 In the states that have reasonable safeguards — such as limiting the number of plants per household and requiring plants to be secure and out of the public view — home cultivation of cannabis simply hasn’t been a problem.
 No state has repealed home cultivation, and there has never been a serious push to do so.

 Home cultivation is important for patients.